-Mastering Physics and Electronic Textbook: You must have a Mastering Physics license for the course (a license is good for two semesters!).
-This is obtained via the blackboard link for the course.
-Detailed instructions can be found in the "Documents" section of the PHY121.00 course.
-This semester, we will primarily be following "College Physics, a Strategic Approach", 4th edition, by Knight, Jones, and Field.
+Mastering Physics and e-text: In order to be able to complete the online homework assignments you must have a Mastering Physics license valid until the semester end date.
+This is obtained via the Blackboard link for the course.
+This semester we will primarily be following the textbook College Physics, a Strategic Approach, 4th edition, by Knight, Jones, and Field.